Potent storm to bring severe weather risk, including tornadoes, to the south-central US. Get the latest AccuWeather forecast. Chevron right

 “The west-to-east rotation of the Earth causes all points on Earth (except the poles themselves) to move eastward with some velocity,” NASA said.

-This eastward velocity is greatest at the equator with the Earth rotating at a speed of roughly 1,040 mph.
-This rotational speed decreases as objects move closer to the poles, reaching zero for objects directly over one of the poles.
+This eastward velocity is greatest at the equator with the Earth rotating at a speed of roughly 1,040 mph, and decreases as you travel away from the equator, eventually reaching zero directly over one of the poles.

 NASA takes advantage of Earth’s natural rotation by launching toward the east from Cape Canaveral.